The genesis of the Alps

 The history of the Alps started some 500 million years ago.
 In the then existing Tethyan Sea, the materials the Alps are made of, such as marble, limestone and granite, developed during many millions of years.
-The actual mountain-building started a 100 million years ago when the African tectonic plate started to move towards and causing pressure on the more stable tectonic plates of Europe and Asia.
+The actual mountain-building started a 100 million years ago when the African tectonic plate started to move towards and cause pressure on the more stable tectonic plates of Europe and Asia.
 Under the influence of this gigantic pressure the bottom of the sea rose to form new mountains.
 On a smaller scale glacial periods and glaciers caused the shaping of the mountains by their eroding influence.

 The Alps are still growing

 The growth process is still going on.
 On a geological timescale the Alps are a young mountain range, still developing: the Alps gain about one millimeter (0.04 ") in height every year.
 One can recognize a young mountain range by its high and roughly shaped tops.
 The summits will be subject to wear caused by erosion and weathering and they will eventually round off.
 As a result of this the mountains will disappear forever in the long term.
 The earth is, and will be, in motion...